 During my recent stay in London, I had the chance to be invited by Tune Hotels, a hotel chain that recently opened two locations in London: one in Westminster, and another near Liverpool Street.
-While both are ideal base for those who wish to be in London for the Olympics or Reading Festival, I stayed at the latter, and absolutely loved it!
+While both are an ideal base for visitors, I stayed at the latter, and absolutely loved it!

 Tune Hotels have an innovative concept: pay as you go hotel rooms.
 Yes, you read that right!
 Basically, each guest gets to choose what he needs during his stay, instead of paying an overpriced room with unnecessary extras.
 You don’t want windows?
 You don’t need Internet or cable?
 You brought your own towels?
 All these options, and more, can help you lower the costs of your stay (and therefore allow you to spend longer nights at the pub next door).
 You pick what you want, and only pay for that.